 How to Know When it’s Time to Replace Your Roof

-There are several different signs that a homeowner should look for when asking the question “is it time to replace my roof?”.
-Here’s what you should look for:
+There are several things a homeowner should look for when determining the best time to replace a roof.
+Here’s what to look for:

-Take a look at the exterior of your roof.
-Are there any stains, discoloration, or patches of algae?
-Tar Streaking stains and Algae growth is caused by bacteria eating away at the shingles.
-Some shingles companies will take the cheap and easy way out by using fillers such as limestone, which is fairly easy for bacteria to eat through.
-This leaves your roof vulnerable to weather damage.
+Looking at the exterior of the roof, are there any stains, discoloration, or patches of algae?
+Tar streaking stains and algae growth are caused by bacteria eating away at the shingles.
+Some shingle companies, sadly when installing a roof do the cheap and easy way by using fillers like limestone.
+Bacteria eats through limestone rather easily.
+This leaves a roof increasingly vulnerable to weather damage.

-Be sure to pay attention to the environment of your attic.
-It is important to pay attention to temperature differences, look for moisture or mold, and be aware of any light from outside making it’s way through your roof.
-Your attic temperature is supposed to be consistent with the outdoor temperature.
-Your attic should have sufficient ventilation that circulates air in and out of the attic.
-If your attic is not ventilated properly, this can cause mold to grow, thus compromising the structural integrity of your roof decking.
-If light from outside is visible through your roof decking, it’s a sure sign that it needs to be replaced.
-Gaps in roof decking give moisture and other elements pathways into your home.
+Be sure to pay attention to the environment of the attic.
+The attic temperature is ideally consistent with the outdoor temperature.
+There should be sufficient ventilation that allows air to circulate in and out of the attic efficiently.
+If the attic is not ventilated properly this can cause condensation, mold, sagging, and other issues compromising the structural integrity of the roof.
+This is (hopefully) obvious, but there should be no outside light visible through the roof!
+If light from outside is visible through the roof, it’s a sure sign that it needs replaced.

-If your chimney is leaking or if there are any other leaks throughout the span of your home, this could mean your roof and/ chimney flashing has been compromised.
+Chimney leaks, or other leaks throughout the span of the home, could mean the roof and/or chimney flashing have been compromised.